-Vehicle Maintenance - The Vehicle Maintenance Supervisor is responsible for the service and maintenance of all vehicles at Mount Sunapee.
+Vehicle Maintenance - The Vehicle Maintenance Manager is responsible for the service and maintenance of all vehicles at Mount Sunapee.
 Daily and/or weekly inspections are performed, and repair work is performed as needed.
-The track vehicle fleet including snow grooming vehicles and construction equipment is also maintained under the direction of the Vehicle Maintenance Supervisor.
+The track vehicle fleet including snow grooming vehicles and construction equipment is also maintained under the direction of the Vehicle Maintenance Manager.

-Lift Maintenance - The Lift Maintenance Supervisor and Mountain Manager are responsible for the maintenance of the six (6) chair lifts and four (4) surface lifts.
+Lift Maintenance - The Lift Maintenance Manager and Director of Mountain Operations are responsible for the maintenance of the five (5) chair lifts and four (4) surface lifts.